Sea Fishing in Cornwall

 If you’re looking for deep water fishing from the shore, gear rock off Penzance and Low Lee rock near Newlyn get you straight into deep water.
 If you can get on a boat in these areas and on the reefs near St Clements Island you will catch big, big fish.

 Porthcurno, Sennen cove and Penberth offer beautiful fishing, especially in fair weather with a kayak.
 Kayak fishing in Cornwall is the best in Europe in my estimation.
 Fishing from Lands End is worth doing just because you’re sure to never forget it , even if you don’t catch anything!
-It’s pretty badass fishing the UK’s southernmost point.
+It’s pretty badass fishing at the UK’s southernmost point.
 Fishing from Hayle estuary is good for surf fishing for bass and flatties like Flounder.
 Whitsand Bay near Sennen Cove is an excellent fishing spot which is known for its bass.

 Fishing St Ives & Carbis Bay